runtimeverification/riscv-semantics/src/tests/integration/riscof/README.md

 # RISC-V Architectural Tests
-This directory contains the RISC-V Architectural Test Suite and associated configuration.
+This directory contains the configuration for the `riscof` tool used to execute the RISC-V Architectural Test Suite.

 ## Contents
 ### config.ini